Bay Area Manufacturing Careers

 Cost

 We will rely on individuals to bring their own funding (through DOR, Regional Center, or self-funding).
 Cost for the class is $17k.
 If not already connected to DOR or a Regional Center, we will work with students to get them connected to assess their eligibility.
+If looking for housing nearby, see FAQ's below for information.

 Support Services